 In the decision of choosing which college is right for you, the options abound.
-Many students find themselves choosing between community college, a technical college, or a four-year institution.
+Many students find themselves choosing between a community college, a technical college, or a four-year institution.
 Although all these institutions can provide a solid education, be aware that not all colleges are created equal.
 In fact, accreditation is one of the main elements that differentiate between colleges’ level of scholarly quality.

 What is accreditation?

 Accreditation is an important distinction in the realm of colleges and universities.
-According to the US Department of Education, the purpose of accreditation is to certify that the education given by institutions meet national standards of quality.
+According to the US Department of Education, the purpose of accreditation is to certify that the education given by institutions meets national standards of quality.
 Therefore, if a college you are considering has national accreditation, then this demonstrates that the institution has met the standards of quality set forth by the US Department of Education.

 Fundamentally, accreditation ensures that you are obtaining a quality education – and for your future employers and graduate programs to recognize your education.
 If the college does not have accreditation, you may want to think twice about enrolling.